zchee/golang-wiki/CodeTools.md

 ### Tools

-  - [DeferCheck, StructCheck, VarCheck](https://github.com/opennota/check/) - A suite of tools for checking your code.
+  - [AlignCheck, StructCheck, VarCheck](https://github.com/opennota/check/) - A suite of tools for checking your code.
   - [errcheck](https://github.com/kisielk/errcheck) - Ensure you check your error conditions.
   - [go vet](http://golang.org/cmd/vet/) - Read this first on how to use the `go vet` command.
   - [SafeSQL](https://github.com/stripe/safesql) - Protect against unsafe SQL in your code.